SansGuidon/bookmarks/README.md

 * [Bitbucket Docs](https://confluence.atlassian.com/bitbucket/code-search-in-bitbucket-873876782.html#CodesearchinBitbucket-Searchoperators) - Tips & tricks for code search in Bitbucket
 * [Gary Ewan Park](https://www.youtube.com/watch?v=SlM02V1tkSc) - Control your GitHub releases with GitVersion and GitReleaseManager
 * [Nicola Paolucci](https://www.slideshare.net/GoAtlassian/becoming-a-git-master-nicola-paolucci) - Becoming a Git Master / some interesting tips provided in this presentation
-* [top-regional-repositories](https://github.com/lorey/top-regional-repositories) - The most-relevant GitHub repositories for all countries and many cities worldwide.
+* [lorey/top-regional-repositories](https://github.com/lorey/top-regional-repositories) - The most-relevant GitHub repositories for all countries and many cities worldwide.
 * [Amit Agarwal](https://www.labnol.org/internet/github-gist-tutorial/28499/) - What You Can Do With Gists on Github?
 * [Oli Young](https://gist.github.com/oliyoung/91a829ea21550a7a7d9469220a7c2f73) - shared .gitconfig with some useful Git aliases
-* [Git Style Guide](https://github.com/agis/git-style-guide) - inspired by [How to Get Your Change Into the Linux Kernel](https://kernel.org/doc/html/latest/process/submitting-patches.html), the [git man pages](http://git-scm.com/doc) and various practices popular among the community.
+* [agis/Git Style Guide](https://github.com/agis/git-style-guide) - inspired by [How to Get Your Change Into the Linux Kernel](https://kernel.org/doc/html/latest/process/submitting-patches.html), the [git man pages](http://git-scm.com/doc) and various practices popular among the community.

 ## Golang / Go
 * [faiface/pixel](https://github.com/faiface/pixel) - Pixel : A hand-crafted 2D game library in Go.